-(3) $$MMP_i = \alpha + X_i\beta + POL_i\gamma + \varepsilon_i,$$ where i refers to an individual respondent, $X_i$ is a vector of individual socioeconomic characteristics, and $POL_i$ is a vector of political preferences, attitudes, and values.
+(3) $$MMP_i = \alpha + X_i\beta + POL_i\gamma + \varepsilon_i,$$ where i refers to an individual respondent, X_i is a vector of individual socioeconomic characteristics, and POL_i is a vector of political preferences, attitudes, and values.
 All results throughout are clustered at the electorate level.
 We include only those respondents who voted in the referendum.

-Table 6 shows the results.
+Table 7 shows the results.
 In column (1), we show that, as with field data, there is a strong relationship between which party an individual voted for in the 1990 election and whether they support FPTP or MMP in the referendum.
 In particular, those who voted for Labour are more likely to support MMP relative to those that voted for National and this difference in even larger for people who voted for other parties in 1990 and for those who did not vote.
-In column 2, we show that these results are robust to adding controls for a wide-range of characteristics including each individual's ideological position on the left-right scale.
-In column 3, we include additional information on individual support for National, Labour and Alliance where these are not mutually exclusive.
-Interestingly, this has added information beyond voting behavior in the prior election with those that support National more likely to vote for FPTP, those that support Alliance more likely to vote for MMP and those that support Labour slightly more likely to support MMP.
-Results for past voting behavior are no longer significant in columns (4) and (5).
-This is likely to be the case because of the much smaller statistical power given the smaller samples used - the size of the effect remains relatively constant, whereas standard errors grow.
+These results are robust to the inclusion of controls for a wide-range of characteristics.
+Columns (2) and (3) include further controls: first, a variable that captures how much the respondent supports the core values of MMP (shares of MPs equal to shares of votes, and coalition governments); and, second, degree of support for the main three parties contesting in 1993.
+All results hold.